-I’ve tried several different harnesses but they all put some kind of pressure on her throat (the one that didn’t fit loose and she could back out of it) and cause her to cough and wheeze.
-The VelPro Choke Free Mesh Harness puts all of the pressure right on her breastbone.
+Of the many harness that are supposed to fit Dachshunds that I’ve tried, almost all put some kind of pressure on her throat (the one that didn’t fit loose and she could back out of it)

 Other reasons I love this harness are:

 - It’s a step-in harness so I don’t have to put it over their head